dimitriwalters/networking-handbook/README.md

 - [router](#router)
 - [server](#server)
 - [url](#url)

+### DNS
+An internet service that translates domain names into IP addresses.
+Abbreviation of Domain Name System.

 ### ip address
 An identifier for a computer or device on a TCP/IP network.